bhstark2/latency/report.md

 latency from network latency.

-STAMP (simple two-way active measurement protocol) simplifies TWAMP by removing some little-used features, whilst still maintaining backwards compatibility with the existing TWAMP protocol.
+STAMP (simple two-way active measurement protocol) simplifies TWAMP by removing some little-used features, while still maintaining backwards compatibility with the existing TWAMP protocol.

 SamKnows, a UK-based provider of network measurement services, have